marians/www.sendung.de/_posts/2018-10-16-reclaiming-my-content.md

 It is really the component that enables fast and simple publishing into the Github pages repository.
 It offers a Micropub API with OAuth authentication on the one side.
 This opens up publishing to a variety of compatible clients, be it mobile, desktop, web or whatever.

 As recommended by Fiona in the post mentioned earlier, I am using [webpage-micropub-to-github](https://github.com/voxpelli/webpage-micropub-to-github) by Pelle Wessmann.
-It is especially design for Jekyll sites hosted on Github Pages.
+It is especially designed for Jekyll sites hosted on Github Pages.
 The configuration (via environment variables) is flexible enough for me to run it in a Docker container without code changes.

 One of the Micropub clients I have tested out and found helpful is [micropublish.net](https://micropublish.net/).
 It seems to be more than sufficient for quickly posting a link or a note of a few lines.